St. Mary's CE VA Primary School

 What is the Sports Funding?
 The National Picture

 Sports funding was introduced by the Government in September 2013.
 It was designed to give additional money to support schools in developing Physical Education in Schools and build an ‘Olympic Legacy’.
 Each school receives £8,000 plus an extra £5 per pupil each at St. Mary’s that is around £8,800 a year.
 The money can only be spent on sport and PE provision in schools.

 Purpose of the funding

 Schools have to spend the sport funding on improving their provision of PE and sport, and have the freedom to choose how they do this.
 The governors agree that the money must be used so that all children benefit regardless of their sporting ability.
 We place a high priority on our PE provision and, as such, have invested in additional coaching and resources to further enhance the PE curriculum and extra – curricular sports after schools clubs.
 Our Sports Funding allocation enables us to continue and extend our provision through employing more sports professionals, entering into more competitive sports competitions and by training our staff to deliver in-house quality PE sessions.

 At St Mary’s the funding is being used to deliver the following projects and initiatives.

-The appointment of a qualified sports coach company, Future Stars has improved the PE in the school.
+The appointment of a qualified sports coaches from a variety of providers.
 This has enriched the curriculum and enabled all our children to experience and take part in opportunities promoting participation in physical education and competitive sport.
 The coaches work alongside the teachers delivering quality PE through differentiation, assessment and focused skill development.